Boku52500/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To-do list project.
+# Leaderboard project.

-> This is the javaScript project for Microverse.
-In this project, I built a leaderboard page useing HTML, CSS, javaScript, APIS and WebPack.
+> This is a Leaderboard page, which displays names and scores of users with API.
+I built it with HTML, CSS, javaScript, API and WebPack.

 ## Built With